swcarpentry/DEPRECATED-boot-camps/5-Testing/Readme.rst

         exp = 1
         assert_equal(obs, exp)

-This extra test now requires that we bother to implement at least the intial values:
+This extra test now requires that we bother to implement at least the initial values:

 .. code-block:: python